mathewritter/WeBlog-for-Sitecore-XM/README.md

 - Multi-server (staged architecture) support
 - Globalized labels and messaging (English, Danish, Dutch, German and Japanese translations provided)

+## Removed and Non-Working Features from Original WeBlog ##
+Sitecore XM does not have XDB reporting so code and items related to interesting entries using visitor statistics have been removed to make this version function Sitecore XM.
+Comment related code is still present but it will not function if used.

 ## Releases ##

 The original WeBlog is released as a Sitecore package, to be installed through the Sitecore Package Installer.
 Original releases are available on the [releases page](https://github.com/WeTeam/WeBlog/releases).